Meettya/DatePalette/README.md

 DatePalette
 =============

-This is beta release for js data-pickers replacements.
+This is beta release for js date-pickers replacements.

 All may changed and go wrong!